 of the City of York in an attractive and spacious church garden.
 It was converted in 2000 thanks to a National Lottery grant, which transformed the building into a stunning setting for concerts.
 We are an accessible, flexible and intimate music venue that seats audiences of up to 180.

 Our aim is to involve as wide a range of people as possible in the pleasure, enrichment and inspiration that music and music-making can offer, and we promote NCEM as a national and international exemplar of the highest possible standards of creative practice, artistic performance and public engagement.
-All our work is guided through our core values which are: welcoming, excellence, integrity, authenticity, quality and ambition.

 Our Mission is to: